imntru/Elk-Stack--Project/README.md

 - /etc/ansible/filebeat-config.yml to /etc/filebeat/filebeat.yml

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
--In order to specify the specific machine to install the Elk server on make sure the [install-elk.yml](https://github.com/imntru/Elk-Stack--Project/blob/main/Ansible/install-elk.yml) indicates the machine under:
+- In order to specify the specific machine to install the Elk server on make sure the [install-elk.yml](https://github.com/imntru/Elk-Stack--Project/blob/main/Ansible/install-elk.yml) indicates the machine under:
 ```bash
 - name: Configure Elk VM with Docker
   hosts: elk